Animesh Das

 • Recency → How recently the post was created (in minutes)

-• Beyond this limit, the Recency count contributes the highest possible score to the ranking score.
+• Beyond this limit, the recency metric will contribute a nil score to the ranking score.

 • RecencyWeight → The weight assigned to recency